 (3) An authorised person may take such action as is reasonably necessary for the purposes of removing a vehicle under this by-law, by way of unlocking, driving, towing or otherwise causing the removal of the vehicle.

-(4) The Board may retain possession of a vehicle removed and stored under this by-law until the owner of the vehicle has paid to the cashier of the Fremantle Hospital, fees to recover the vehicle at the rate of $50 for the first 24 hours or part thereof and $5 for each 7 days or part thereof thereafter.
+(4) The Board may retain possession of a vehicle removed and stored under this by-law until —

+(a) the owner of the vehicle has paid the fee to recover the vehicle calculated at the rate of $50 for the first 24 hours or part thereof and $5 for each 7 day period or part period after that; or

+(b) if the vehicle was removed under sub-bylaw (2) — the owner or the person in charge of the vehicle has been given an infringement notice for the contravention.

+(5) Payment under sub-bylaw (4)(a) may be made by one of the following methods —

+(a) in person to an authorised person at the site;

+(b) in person at the Metropolitan Access and Parking Department at —

+100 Flinders Street Mt.
+Hawthorn WA

+(c) at any Australia Post Office or agency;

+(d) by telephone on 1800 753 191;

+(e) by cheque or money order payable to “Metropolitan Access and Parking” and posted to —

+Metropolitan Access and Parking PO Box 1135 Osborne Park WA 6916

+[By-law 25 amended in Gazette 23 Dec 2011 p.
+5426-7.]

 26. Registered owner may be treated as being driver or person in charge of vehicle at time of offence

 (1) If an offence under these by-laws is alleged to have been committed by the driver or person in charge of a vehicle, the chief executive officer or an authorised person may, by written notice delivered to the registered owner of the vehicle, request the name and address of the driver or person in charge of the vehicle at the time the offence is alleged to have been committed.